mathigayathri2001/portfolio_2/README.md

 ## Description

 This project describes about my portfolio, skills learned in the course, resume, linkedin and github link related to all my group projects and class assignments.
-This porfolio will help me to go to the job market as full stack web developer.
+This porfolio will help me to go to the job market as a full stack web developer.